Sunavya15/imagefinder-2022-06-02/imagefinder/README.md

 ### Face Detection

-Implemented face detection using OpenCV’s Haar Cascade Classifier (haarcascade_frontalface_alt.xml).
+* Implemented face detection using OpenCV’s Haar Cascade Classifier (haarcascade_frontalface_alt.xml).

-Used BufferedImage to Mat conversion for OpenCV image processing.
+* Used BufferedImage to Mat conversion for OpenCV image processing.

-Detected human faces in images to categorize people-containing images.
+* Detected human faces in images to categorize people-containing images.

-Dynamic Web Interface (Frontend)
+* Dynamic Web Interface (Frontend)

-Improved UI with Bootstrap for a modern, interactive look.
+* Improved UI with Bootstrap for a modern, interactive look.

-## Added:
-Loading spinner while fetching images.
-Gallery layout for displaying extracted images.
+* Gallery layout for displaying extracted images.
-Popup modal when clicking images for better user interaction.

 ### Deployment on Jetty